 Fiction Magic card “tricks” help writers raise the stakes in their writing with phrases like “Alienate an Ally” and “Remove the Moral Compass.”
 The guidebook provides possible interpretations for each of the 54 cards, followed by creativity coaching “tips” to help writers apply the cards’ messages to their writing lives.
 It’s like having two decks in one!

-For years, one of my teaching tools has been a deck of cards.
-It was a homemade, laminated deck with prompts that worked for any part of a manuscript from beginning to end, and any process from idea generation to revision.
+For years, one of my teaching tools was a funky homemade deck of cards with prompts that worked for any part of a manuscript from beginning to end, or from idea generation to revision.
 I wore out that set with writers of all ages at conferences, classes, retreats, and workshops.
-After a zillion requests for copies of those cards, I’m finally putting them together in a really cool deck with a booklet.
-I’m so excited (and terrified)!
+The many requests for copies of those cards became a 54-card deck and booklet that has been a hit with writers, teachers, and agents.

 FICTION MAGIC: Card Tricks & Tips for Writers